Megumin6626/LLRT_whisper/README.md

 # LLRT_whisper (Low Level Real Time whisper)
-This is a not very efficient attemp to create a real time openai/whisper (Audio to Text Transcriber) But It work :)
+This is a 'not very efficient' attemp to create a real time openai/whisper (Audio to Text Transcriber)

+The intention is to create an open-source device to help people with hearing impairments to see what people are talking about.

 ## Audio to Text Transcriber